• Skip to primary navigation

 Pour the karamea (caramel) on to the hot base and smooth it out.

-• Sprinkle over the reserved base mixture, titipi kokonati (coconut chips) and titipi tiakarete (chocolate chips).
+• Sprinkle over the ½ C of reserved base mixture, titipi kokonati (coconut chips) and titipi tiakarete (chocolate chips).

 • Place the slice back in the oven.

 Note: I like this slice deeply golden as it really adds to the flavour.
-If you like it a bit blonder, bake for 35 minutes.
+If you like it a bit blonder, bake for a few minutes less.

-• Remove from the oven and watch as the slice breathes in and out as it cools.
+• Remove from the oven and watch as the slice continues to bubbles as it is removed from the heat.

 • This epic slice will keep well for a week in a well sealed container either in the fridge or in a cool cupboard.